Dog's death prompts calls for new coyote strategy | CBC News

 According to River ward Coun.
 Riley Brockington, the city needs a new strategy to deal with coyotes.

-"There's a concern in the community with the proximity of coyotes with humans and just the sheer number of sightings that we've seen, particularly in the last eight weeks," said Brockington.

-"But given that they're now in the residential communities and they are not showing fear of humans, that is a concern."
+"There's a concern in the community with the proximity of coyotes with humans and just the sheer number of sightings that we've seen, particularly in the last eight weeks … they're now in the residential communities and they are not showing fear of humans," said Brockington.

-Brockington said he began speaking with the city manager a few weeks ago to urge a much more proactive approach when it comes to addressing coyotes in the community.
+Brockington said he began speaking with the city manager a few weeks ago to urge a much more proactive approach.

 "Right now, the city is better prepared if there are moose or bears in the neighbourhoods, but not coyotes," Brockington said.